 - 2 tsp brown sugar or syrup

 - Add tangzhong ingredients to a small saucepan.
 Set it on the stove at low heat and whisk until smooth.
 I used chopsticks but you can use, you know, an actual whisk.
-Once smooth, let it heat for about 5 minutes or until thickened (see video or pictures below), whisking occasionally.
+Once smooth, let it heat for about 5 minutes or until thickened (see video below), whisking occasionally.

 - Add tangzhong and coconut cream to the bowl of a stand mixer.

 - Keep the saucepan going on low heat.
 Add the vegan butter or margarine and let it melt, then turn off the stove.

 - Add the melted butter and the rest of the ingredients except the yeast to the bowl, then start mixing in the stand mixer using the dough hook.

 - When the ingredients are roughly mixed but haven't yet started coming together, add the yeast.
 We want to add it last to avoid the hot butter and tangzhong from killing any yeast.

 - Now let the stand mixer knead the dough for 12 to 15 minutes.
 (See Notes.)

 - The dough should now be soft and smooth.
 Shape into a ball and let it rest in the bowl, covered, for 1 1/2 hours.